Accessibility Statement

 Conformance status

 Sharp Cooking aims to conform to WCAG 2.2 Level AA.
 Current status: partially conformant.
-We conduct regular audits with axe DevTools and Lighthouse.
+We conduct regular audits with axe DevTools, Lighthouse, and manual keyboard and screen reader testing.

 Privacy and assistive technology